-Within the Veterans Health Administration of the Department of Veterans Affairs, the Office of Public Health brings a public health approach to protecting the health of Veterans and staff.
+Within the Veterans Health Administration of the Department of Veterans Affairs, the Office of Patient Care Services brings a public health approach to protecting the health of Veterans and staff.

 For us, public health is the science and practice of promoting health and preventing disease among Veteran and VA staff populations.
 In this context, health can be affected by natural or human-made environments, present and past occupations, place in society, gender, and other social or individual characteristics.

-Our mission is reflected in four pillars that uphold the ideals, initiatives, services, and programs within the office:
+This is reflected in four pillars that uphold our ideals, initiatives, services, and programs: